 Paul has over 30 years experience in the business.
 He has a strong client base, the keenest eye for detail and a love of all things heritage.
 Couple this with a thorough technical knowledge and it means Paul can tackle pretty much any project thrown at him; from steelwork and illuminations for Butlins to sign and interpretation schemes for The Eden Project and the Wildfowl and Wetlands Trust.

-Overseeing the design department, Simon is calm, organised and sees that projects head to production with every last detail specified.
-Skilled in 3D design, he’s a technical expert with experience in working on unusual projects in all sorts of materials – something that’s exemplified by a project he worked on for E-On, in which we used low iron glass, polished concrete, brushed stainless and polished stainless, to create architectural glass displays and a hanging sculpture.
+Overseeing the design department, Joe is calm, organised and sees that projects head to production with every last detail specified.
+Skilled in both production and design, he’s a technical expert with experience in working on unusual projects in all sorts of materials.

-Working with Simon are Joe, Helen and (another) Simon with skills in 3D technical design and graphic design.
+Working with Joe are Helen, Simon and Sam with skills in 3D technical design and graphic design.

 Drawing upon 30 years experience in the business, Simon oversees the day-to-day running of the office and is the main point of contact for estimating.
 With a love of Cornish mining heritage, Simon’s favourite project were always going to be The Lode Model – a 3D relief of the Cornish coastline, which featured interactive lighting for shafts, lodes and moving parts that revealed mineral deposits and the Cornish Mining World Heritage Site visitor centre refurbishment at Minions on Bodmin Moor.